psychemedia/pentrich-uprising/tellings/60_folly-at-folly-hall.md

 "And oh! in Downing Street should old Nick revel
 "England's prime minister, he'd bless the Devil."

-[TH: TO DO - what was the declaration in "last week's paper"?]

-[TH: what was in the Intelligencer???]

 To the Editor of the Leeds Mercury